joric/sokoban/README.md

 ## Maps

-All 16x10 maps in these games are original (mostly because of the screen size limitation at the time).
+All 20 16x10 maps in these games are original (probably mostly because of the screen size limitation at the time).

 * There are original "pusher" maps on GitHub: https://github.com/begoon/sokoban-maps